Top 8 things to do in Galway this Autumn

 During this popular food festival, you can expect to experience a wide variety of tantalising events to enjoy from seafood trails, oyster hot spots, oyster opening (shucking) championships including the Oyster ‘Olympics’ or World Oyster Opening Championship, foodie talks & tasting events in some of Galway’s finest restaurants, food provenance tours, sample delights at the intimate food village at The Festival Marquee, a Mardi Gras style Gala Event through the streets of Galway, Best Dressed Lady competition, the Tribal Oyster Feast Off oyster eating competition along with family activities, live music, cooking demonstrations, ‘Hot Oyster Awards’ cooking challenge and more.

-Autumn racing returns to the Galway Racecourse with the first of five Autumn race meetings commencing Monday 18th and Tuesday 19th September.
-Followed by three fixtures in October, Tuesday 10th, Sunday 29th and Bank Holiday Monday 30th.
+Autumn racing returns to the Galway Racecourse with the first of five Autumn race meetings commencing Monday 18th (NH) and Tuesday 19th September (flat).
+Followed by three fixtures in October, Tuesday 10th, Sunday 29th and BH Monday 30th.